abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 The “header” portion of the report will include data about the entity creating the report.
 The fields will be:

+version:       This is a string provided by the report generator.
+This allows
+               the MBP to notate when there is a deviation from previous versions as it relates to the data contained within.
+An example might be that the MBP adds or removes some action from the "positive" feedback field, and therefore alters the version string to illustrate the dmarcation.

 source:        The common name of the reporting entity.
 If a company is
                reporting on behalf of a MBP, that MBP name should be in